BlockyBoy by Matt Furie (BLOCKYBOY) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 BlockyBoy by Matt Furie Historical Price

-According to the latest data gathered on BlockyBoy by Matt Furie live price page, the current price of BlockyBoy by Matt Furie is 0.000253USD.
+According to the latest data gathered on BlockyBoy by Matt Furie live price page, the current price of BlockyBoy by Matt Furie is 0USD.
 The circulating supply of BlockyBoy by Matt Furie(BLOCKYBOY) is

 In the past 24 hours, BlockyBoy by Matt Furie has shown a price movement of